AriaMoradi/bypass-paywalls-chrome-clean/README.md

 Use adblocker with custom (content)filter: https://gitlab.com/magnolia1234/bypass-paywalls-clean-filters

 ### Update
-For crx-installation: check for updates (in chrome://extensions).\
+For crx-installation: extension will update automatically or check for updates (in chrome://extensions).\
+Extension may be disabled (in Chrome/Edge) when extension needs new host permissions for added domains: opt-in/opt-out to custom sites once to disable this 'error' (browser will remember granted permissions).

-For zip-installation (load unpacked/developer mode): unzip files to installation folder or use a Git(Hub)-client to clone the extension (locally).\
+For zip-installation (load unpacked/developer mode): unzip files to installation folder or use a Git(Hub)-client to clone the extension (locally).

-You can also check for update of site rules at startup (opt-in); only available until about 10 days after fix-release.\
+You can also check for (post-release) updates of site rules at startup (opt-in); only available until about 10 days after fix-release.\
-For new sites you also have to opt-in to custom sites/request host permissions for new domains (or wait for new release).
+For new (updated) sites you also have to opt-in to custom sites/request host permissions for new domains (or wait for new release).

 ### Troubleshooting
 * If a site doesn't work, first try to turn off your adblocker (or other extension) and refresh page.